Last updated on August 2nd, 2021 at 12:42 pm

 San Juan river

 A beautiful river that is bursting with nature.
-It lies between the departments of Risaralda, Chocó and Valle del Cauca.
-There are several Embera settlements along the San Juan and is an important point as several communities fish for a living.
+It lies between the departments of Risaralda, Chocó, and Valle del Cauca.
+There are several Embera settlements along the San Juan and this is an important point as several communities fish for a living.
 Here they also perform cleansing and purification rituals.

 San Jorge river

 This beautiful river has its source in the department of Antioquia and flows into the Río Magdalena in Bolivar.
 This place is also a livelihood for the Emberá óibida, and they also practice rituals here.

 Located in the Chocó department, this is another river that allows the Emberá Óibida to survive.
 As with the other rivers, purification and cleansing rituals are also carried out here.

 Problems of the Emberá people

 Like other indigenous communities, these groups are severely affected by violence.
 Due to the various armed groups in the country, forced evictions are commonplace among the Emberá.
 Sadly, although the peace deal has improved the situation in several places in Colombia, FARC dissidents and new paramilitary groups have formed over the past year.
 For this reason, more than 300 Embera Indians came to Bogota a few months ago to escape the violence.

 In addition, the state often ignores these communities because it promises economic aid, but in many cases, it arrives too late and only very little.

 Liked our content?
 You are welcome to share it and spread the message that Colombia is one of the most beautiful countries in the world.